 - Not taking medicine if the patient is hypersensitive to barbiturates

-It is possible that even after considering all the correct steps, the patient will still experience short- or long-term phenobarbital side effects and need to eliminate the use of the medication.
+It is possible that even after considering all the correct steps, the patient will still experience short- or long-term side effects of Phenobarbital and need to eliminate the use of the medication.
 Should this be the case, they can work with their doctor to find a healthy alternative.

-While anyone can experience side effects while on phenobarbital, those who are at the most considerable risk are the individuals who abuse the medication.
-Anyone who is taking phenobarb recreationally or at higher doses than prescribed needs help to get clean.
+While anyone can experience side effects while on Phenobarbital, those who are at the most considerable risk are the individuals who abuse the medication.
+Anyone who is taking Phenobarb recreationally or higher doses than prescribed, is at risk of Phenobarb overdose and needs help to get clean.
 By contacting a drug and alcohol rehab center, those abusing the medication can get off it and live a better life.